What Is Projection? Psychology, Example, And Application For Your Relationships

 Why Do We Project?

-Like all other defense mechanisms, projection is a coping technique employed by the fragile ego to protect itself from distressing thoughts and emotions difficult to accept or express.
 People engage in projection regularly, whether consciously or not, particularly when they feel attacked during heated arguments and discussions.

 People tend to be more comfortable pointing out the negative parts of others rather than confront them in themselves.
 At the same time, the human ego wants to believe in and preserve its positive self-image and dignity at all costs.
 When this is threatened, a person subconsciously goes on the defensive and externalizes negative emotions, so they do not have to deal with it.
 In this way, the danger is seemingly diverted.